- Home

 To practise proper lifting, it’s important to bend your knees and lead with your hips (not your shoulders), engage your core, and keep your chest forward.

-Before lifting any load, it’s also a good idea to stop and consider how heavy it is and whether you should be lifting it in the first place.
+Before lifting any load, it’s also a good idea to stop and consider how heavy it is and whether you should be lifting it at all.

 To learn the proper lifting technique, check out the video below.